 The Balance can also struggle with complicated tracks, as there isn’t the width to give instruments breathing space.
 Bass performance is fine, if somewhat gentle rather than impactful and forceful.
 The jump between low and high volume is quite sudden, which makes finding the right level tricky unless you’re fine annoying your neighbours and those in the same house with your frequent adjustments.

-The word affordable doesn’t appear to be in Bang & Olufsen’s vocabulary and the £1750 price is a hefty one.
-As a result, the Beosound Balance won’t be for everyone, especially as it’s nearly double the price of the similarly fashionable B&W Formation Wedge, and the Balance doesn’t sound as musical.
+You find the price eye-watering The word affordable doesn’t often appear in the Bang & Olufsen’s dictionary and the £1750 price is a big price to pay.
+As a result, the Beosound Balance won’t be for everyone